Metrilo/custom-integration/README.md

 **:warning: :warning: :warning:
-We strongly recommend doing this on Staging/Beta environment first, so that you are sure the integration is smooth and nothing breaks.**
+We strongly recommend doing this on Staging/Beta environment first to make sure the integration is smooth and nothing breaks down.**

-Metrilo provides javascript library for integration with your custom e-commerce solution.
+Metrilo provides a javascript library for integration with your custom e-commerce solution.
-The same library is used for our Magento and Woocommerce plugins so they can be valuable source when integrating Metrilo with your web-site.
+The same library is used for our Magento and Woocommerce plugins so they can be a valuable source when integrating Metrilo with your website.
 You can find them on:
 - [Magento Plugin](https://github.com/Metrilo/Magento-Plugin)
 - [Woocommerce Plugin](https://github.com/Metrilo/WooCommerce-Plugin)